tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 If your CM tool allows pre checkin scripts to be run it can be plugged in at that time to make sure all checked in code has the license text.
 If a source file already has the license text nothing will be changed, if it doesn't it will be added.

 ## Version changes

+__Version 2.1.5__

+For some strange reason all properties files in CodeLicenseManager-licenses-common-opensource lost their properties in version 2.1.4.
+This meant that no licenses could be found.
+On top of that I managed to release this version without running itself on it or anything else either.
+The 2.1.4 version were still using version 2.1.2. of itself!
+Sorry, I really fucked this up!
+This version have now been tested on itself.

+There is still a bug in this version: Applying license info on a properties file seems to delete all properties in the file leaving only the license header comment.
+It is far from clear why this happens.
+It is probably the 'CodeLicenseManager-source-updater-hash-comment' that is the problem here, so be careful with that one for now.

 __Version 2.1.4__